wilcoxen-courses/e270-census-api/results.md

 TBD

 3. What county has the lowest value of `ratio`?
 What is that value?
-How many people are there with a high school education or less for each person who has a college or graduate degree?
-(That is, the inverse of the ratio.)
+How many people with a high school education or less live in the county for each person who has a college or graduate degree?
+(That is, the inverse of `ratio`.)

 TBD

 4. How many counties have values of `ratio` that are below 0.5?
-You can count them by hand or you could compute `(ratio<0.5).sum()`, which will generate a vector with 1's where `ratio` is below 0.5 and 0's everywhere else, and then sum it up.
+You can count them by hand or you could compute `(ratio<0.5).sum()`, which will generate a vector with 1's where `ratio` is below 0.5 and 0's everywhere else and then sum it up.

 TBD